Department of English Directory

 Clarke's primary field is 20th century American fiction.

-Codell's areas of specialization are Victorian culture, the Victorian press, Indian culture under the British Raj, life writings in Britain and India, Indian travel narratives, race and gender, the art market and world film.
+Codell's areas of specialization are Victorian culture, the Victorian press, Indian culture under the British Raj, life writings, race and gender, the history of collecting, the art market, and world film.

 Mollie graduated summa cum laude from ASU with both a BA and an MA in English.
 She has returned to the Department of English as of July 2016 to work as an Academic Success Specialist.